 |assets – debts

 I don’t know why, but I’m far more excited about surpassing $300,000 (!!!) in net worth than I was about surpassing $200,000 in net worth.
-It finally feels like my net worth is more my doing and less thanks to my parents paying for my university education and providing other such generous gifts.
+It finally feels like my net worth is more my doing and less thanks to my parents paying for my college education and providing other such generous gifts.
 Hip hip hooray for surpassing $300,000!
 I still can’t believe that I am 25 years old and my net worth is over $300,000.

 I should note that there was no bonus this month – the higher increase than normal is all due to the growth of my investments, which I’ll talk a bit more about below.

 September turned into quite the busy month.
 Things are going great with my boyfriend and we’re spending a good amount of time together and with our friends.
 Unfortunately, I also managed to injure myself in such a way that I can’t play sports for a while, which is my primary way of socializing.
 On the plus side, that’s meant I can spend more time with my boyfriend, but on the downside, it means I can’t run or play any of my sports:

 - I ended up having to give up the entire season for sport #1 due to timing.
 I had already paid my fees for the year, but it looks like I should be able to get that back.
 I’d rather not have the ~$500 and be playing though…

 - I pay for sport #2 annually in the fall.
 Paying annually was more than worth it by mid-summer, so it’s not the end of the world, but I didn’t manage to make as good use of it and basically lost the last 6 weeks of my prepaid annual membership.
 I won’t renew until the next time I go there, so that will postpone paying for it for the next year.
 I’d been debating that anyway, so we’ll see what ends up happening.

 - I’d already paid in full for sport #3, which is wrapping up this month, but I missed the last few weeks of it… Super frustrating!